 Rent reform has been fully implemented.
-At this time, all MTW public housing and Section 8 households, as well as VASH and FUP voucher holders, are on the rent reform calculation.
-The earliest group of work-focused households transitioned to the second level of rent payment beginning in FY2015.
+Currently, all MTW public housing and Housing Choice Voucher households, as well as VASH and FUP voucher holders, are on the rent reform calculation.
+The earliest group of work-focused households transitioned to the third level of rent payment beginning in FY2017.
 Home Forward continues to monitor hardship requests, household and agency financial impacts and staff feedback to prepare for any changes that may need to be made to the activity.